Notre Dame vs. Virginia Tech NCAA Football Odds, Plays and Insights | October 9, 2021

 Virginia Tech Stats and Trends

-- The Hokies have covered the spread once this year when underdogs by 1 point or more (in two chances).
+- Virginia Tech's games this year have yet to go over the total in four opportunities.

-- Virginia Tech's games this season have not hit the over yet in four opportunities.
+- The Hokies put up 23.5 points per game, comparable to the 23.4 the Fighting Irish allow.

 - The Hokies have four giveaways this season, while the Fighting Irish have 12 takeaways .